-delta A triangular piece of land at the mouth of a river that has formed because of a build up of sediment. floodplain An area of flat land next to a river that floods when the river bursts its banks. interlocking spurs Ridges that are formed when a river meanders around areas of harder rock. meander A bend in a river or stream.
-V-shaped valley A deep, straight channel that has been cut into the rock by erosion. waterfall A cascade of water that falls from a higher level to a lower level.
+delta A triangular piece of land at the mouth of a river that has formed because of a build up of sediment. floodplain An area of flat land next to a river that floods when the river bursts its banks. interlocking spurs Ridges that are formed when a river meanders around areas of harder rock. meander A bend in a river or stream. oxbow lake A curved lake that was once a meander in a river.
+V-shaped valley A deep, straight channel that has been cut into the rock by erosion.

+waterfall

+A cascade of water that falls from a higher level to a lower level.